 This document consists of normative text and, optional informative text.
 Normative text is text that describes the elements of the design that are indispensable or contains the conformance language keywords: "shall", "should" or "may".
 Informative text is text that is potentially helpful to the user, but not indispensable and can be removed, changed or added editorially without affecting interoperability.
 Informative text does not contain any conformance keywords.
 All text in the document is, by default, normative except: any section titled "Introduction", any section explicitly labeled as "Informative", or individual paragraphs that start with the word "Note."
-Normative references are those external documents references are those references made from informative text or are otherwise not indispensable to the user.
+Normative references are those external documents referenced in normative text and are indispensable to the user.
+Informative, or bibliographic, references are those references made from informative text or are otherwise not indispensable to the user.